HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-update-name-error-6 <br /> $add-name </td>
 <td>application can display an error when an invalid source is provided</td>
 <td>Attempt to add a fictitious name to ZAA1578 (Given Name: Keith.
-Family Name: Gordon) <br />
+Family Name: Gordon)
    <li> Source = BREG (Birth Register)</li></td>
 <td>Output: EM07229 - "The patient name can only be set to a registered value by an authorised agency"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-7 <br /> $add-name </td>
 <td>application can display an error when a Babyof name is supplied with a use other than temp and a source other than NPRF</td>
 <td>Attempt to add a fictitious babyof name to the patient ZDM4902 (Given Name: Sarah-Jayne, Margaret.
-Family Name: Thomas) <br />
+Family Name: Thomas)
    <li> Name use = nickname </li>
    <li> source = PPRT </li></td>
 <td>Output: EM07225 - "name-use-extra is conditional on source = NPRF and name use = temp."</td>